andreabonvini/Notes/Advanced_Signals/Questions.md

   - $I(1) = 0$ (Events that always occur do not communicate information)
   - $I(p_1p_2) = I(p_1) + I(p_2)$ (Information due to independent events is *additive*)

   The last is a crucial property.
 It states that joint probability of independent sources of information communicates as much information as the two individual events separately.
-Particularly, if the first event can yield one of $n​$ equiprobable outcomes and another has one of $m​$ equiprobable outcomes then there are $mn​$ possible outcomes of the joint event.
-This means that if $log_2(n)​$ bits are needed to encode the first value and $log_2(m)​$to encode the second, one needs $log_2(mn) = log_2(m) + log_2(n)​$ to encode both.
+Particularly, if the first event can yield one of $n$ equiprobable outcomes and another has one of $m$ equiprobable outcomes then there are $mn$ possible outcomes of the joint event.
+This means that if $log_2(n)$ bits are needed to encode the first value and $log_2(m)$to encode the second, one needs $log_2(mn) = log_2(m) + log_2(n)$ to encode both.
 Shannon discovered that the proper choice of function to quantify Information, preserving this additivity, is ***logarithmic*** ! i.e.
   $$
   I(p) = \log\left(\frac{1}{p}\right)
   $$
   The base of the logarithm can be any fixed real number greater than 1. ($2 \to bits$, $3\to trits$, etc...)

-  Now, suppose we have a distribution where event $i​$ can happen with probability $p_i​$.
-Suppose we have sampled it $N​$ times and outcome $i​$ was, accordingly, seen $n_i =Np_i​$ times.
+  Now, suppose we have a distribution where event $i$ can happen with probability $p_i$.
+Suppose we have sampled it $N$ times and outcome $i$ was, accordingly, seen $n_i =Np_i$ times.
 The total amount of information we have received is:
   $$
   \sum_in_iI(p_i)=\sum Np_i\log\left(\frac{1}{p_i}\right)
   $$